rwboyer/octoblog/source/_posts/2010-01-11-aperture-ebook-thank-you.md

 {% endblockquote %}

 Okay okay enough already - Thank you all.
 Now I have to get back to the darkroom where I am continually humbled by simple particles of silver that are not so generous with the feedback and are much more intolerant and demanding task masters than all of you.

+Oh, in case you didn't see the link at the top of the page you can [get the Aperture 3 eBooks here](http://store.rwboyer.com/).

 RB